Mingchenchen/ProteinFolding/README.md

 <p align="center">p('accept') = min{1, exp(-(E<sub>f</sub>-E<sub>i</sub>)/T)}</p>

 where E<sub>f</sub> is the new energy after the trial move and E<sub>i</sub> is the initial energy before the trial move.
 T is the temperature.
 To simplify our model, we initialise T as 1, and consider only the bead that moves when calculating the energy change during a trial move.
-The number of trial moves, i.e. the number of iterations of the Metropolis algorithm, is user-defined.
+The number of trial moves, i.e. the number of iterations of the helper function in [`include/fold.m`](https://github.com/liweiyap/ProteinFolding/blob/master/include/fold.m), is user-defined.

 The code was written using Matlab **version R2016b** and tested on **Mac OS 10.15.5**.
 To test our code, we used the following 36-residue long polypeptide [(Li et al., 1996)](https://science.sciencemag.org/content/273/5275/666.long), where the dark and light grey residues are H and P respectively: